 Yakuza participating in a Japanese Festival

-Japan has not always been a safe and peaceful country, throughout its history Japan has been filled with civil wars and international wars with a lot of violence of all kinds.
-Despite that, some things worked in Japan today.
+Japan has not always been a safe and peaceful country; throughout its history, Japan has been filled with civil wars and international wars with much violence of all kinds.
+Despite this, some things resulted in the Japan of today.

-Japan is a group of islands with 127 million inhabitants.
-Despite this, Japan's 80% is uninhabitable for being mountains and green fields.
-Which throws a large part of the population into large cities or small towns scattered across the country.
+Japan is an archipelago with 127 million inhabitants.
+Despite this, 80% of Japan is uninhabitable due to mountains and green fields.
+This forces a large part of the population into big cities or small villages scattered throughout the country.

-Despite all this, there is no lack of space, cities are ghosted for lack of residents, the Japanese apparently prefer to stay in big cities instead of the peaceful countryside.
-This puts many in Tokyo and Osaka living in small rooms.
+Despite all this, there is no lack of space; cities become ghost towns due to a lack of residents, and the Japanese apparently prefer to stay in big cities rather than the quiet countryside.
+This leads many in Tokyo and Osaka to live in small rooms.

-Many of these rooms have fragile walls, some even made of paper.
-It has always been that way, since the time of the samurai, without bars, walls and fences.
-Usually the Japanese served in castles, lived together, thus learning to live together.
+Many of these rooms have thin walls, some even made of paper.
+It has always been this way, since the time of the samurai, without bars, walls, and fences.
+Generally, the Japanese served in castles, living together, thus learning to coexist.

-The danger presented in feudal Japan created social norms of politeness, honesty, non-confrontation and so on have become today's reality.
-Even with westernization, the culture of shame never left Japan.
+The danger presented in feudal Japan created social norms of education, honesty, non-confrontation, and so on, which have become today’s reality.
+Even with Westernization, the culture of shame has never left Japan.

 What makes Japan such a safe country?